bhath0cks/BBHT_Automation/README.md

 ****UPDATE**** :
 1. This automation script is specifically designed for ****MEDIUM SCOPE**** Only !!!
 2. ****Specific_Recon.sh**** only used if you already have the list of the domain through chaos.projectdiscovery.io
-3. Make sure to create ~/Documents/Notes/Subdomain directory first before using this automation scripts
+3. Make sure to create ~/Documents/Notes/Subdomain and ~/Documents/Notes/wordlists directory first before using this automation scripts

 **Recommended to use BBH_Script.sh for maximum Recon**